alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap4.md

 D. Urgency

+19. D. The caller was attempting to create a sense of urgency that would cause the help desk staff member to bypass normal procedures and let them set the board member's password to something that the social engineer would know.
+There is no implication of something scarce or that the caller is trying to get the help desk member to feel like others agree about the topic, thus using consensus.
+Familiarity takes more than using a board member's name or details about the company.

 20- What type of phishing targets specific groups of employees, such as all managers in the financial department of a company?

 A. Smishing